bscs23098/SmartPasswordManager/README.md

-# Smart AI-Powered Password Manager
+# Smart Powered Password Manager

 A C++ console application for securely managing your credentials with a master password.
 This project provides a simple, menu-driven interface to store, update, search, and manage your passwords efficiently.